juliapampus/DataspaceConnector/docs/pages/deployment.md

 [building](deployment/build.md) of the Dataspace Connector.
 Please make sure that you get familiar with at least these two subpages.
 After that, you may want to have a look at the [Communication Guide](communication.md) and see how to provide and consume data with our IDS Connector implementation.
-For further information about database and logging adjustments, a Kubernetes-specific deployment, or one with a data routing framework is provided on the other pages.
+Further information about database and logging adjustments, a Kubernetes-specific deployment, or one with a data routing framework is provided on the other pages.